wpeka/wplegalpages/README.md

 **Requires at least:** 5.0+
 **Requires PHP:** 5.0
 **Tested up to:** 5.3.2
-**Stable tag:** 2.3.6
+**Stable tag:** 2.3.7

-Generate privacy policy pages on your website in a few clicks.
-Launch your WordPress website fast.
+Easily generate privacy policy pages on your wordpress website in a few clicks.
+Legal Pages for blogs, ecommerce and marketing websites.

 ## Description ##

-Need help generating privacy policy pages on your WordPress website?
+Generate WordPress Legal Pages like Privacy Policy, Terms of Use, Disclaimers.
+Covers 25+ Legal Templates for all types of WordPress Websites.

-WP Legal Pages is one of the most popular privacy policy generator plugins since 2014.
-It is a favorite tool of 10,000+ WordPress users from bloggers, affiliate marketers to ecommerce stores.
+WP Legal Pages is a popular and regularly updated privacy policy generator plugins with more than 180,000 downloads.
+From WordPress Bloggers, Affiliate Marketers, Corporate websites to ecommerce stores, the privacy pages are designed for different types of websites.

-Using WP Legal Pages, you can generate two privacy policy pages required for any website.

-### Privacy Policy ###
+### Privacy Policy Generator ###
 Generate a standard privacy policy to comply with ad networks.
 Required for blogs, businesses and ecommerce websites.

 ### Privacy Notice for California Consumer Privacy Act (CCPA) ###
 Generate a standard privacy policy to comply with the new California Consumer Privacy Act (CCPA) and California Online Protection Act (CalOPPA).
-For a customized policy created using a guided wizard, please use the [Pro Version](http://bit.ly/32oibEf).
+For a customized policy created using a guided wizard, please use the [Pro Version](https://club.wpeka.com/product/wp-legal-pages-pro/?utm_source=wporg&utm_medium=wplegalpages&utm_campaign=wp-legal-pages-pro&utm_content=readme-ccpa).

-### Terms & Conditions ###
+### Terms & Conditions Generator ###
 Generate a standard terms & conditions policy page.
-For a customized policy created using a guided wizard, please use the [Pro Version](http://bit.ly/32oibEf).
+For a customized policy created using a guided wizard, please use the [Pro Version](https://club.wpeka.com/product/wp-legal-pages-pro/?utm_source=wporg&utm_medium=wplegalpages&utm_campaign=wp-legal-pages-pro&utm_content=readme-terms-and-conditions).

-### DMCA Policy ###
+### DMCA Policy Generator ###
 Generate a standard DMCA privacy policy page.
 Required for blogs, businesses and ecommerce websites that provide content sourced from other content producers.

 [youtube https://www.youtube.com/watch?v=iqdLl9qsBHc]

-## WP Legal Pages: Simple WordPress Privacy Policy Generator Plugin ##
+## Privacy Policy Generator WordPress Plugin: WP Legal Pages ##

-WP Legal Pages makes it super easy to generate policy pages for your WordPress website.
+WP Legal Pages makes it super easy to generate privacy policy pages for websites.

 1. Add your business information.
 1. Select a legal policy page template.